Mpowa-IO/Documents/Whitepaper.md

 ## Methodology

-DATA COLLECTION METHODS FOR EACH GOAL !!!!
+> This chapter will contain the data collection method for each indicator, and the workflow of the project.

-Data Sources and Collection Method
+### Data Sources and Collection Method

+Indicator 1: tba

 In order to actually attach verifiable impact to Mpowa platform contributions, we work together with the United Nations program Sustainable Development Goals, in line with the goals set in Agenda 2030.